Animal, Vegetable, Digital: Experiments in New Media Aesthetics and Environmental Poetics. Tuscaloosa, AL: University of Alabama Press, Spring 2016.

 “Textural Textuality.”
 Joyce R. Walker (Kairos 2002).

-Short critical research reports about key artworks, objects, and technologies related to online reading.
+Reports for the Transliteracies Research Project: Short critical research reports about key artworks, objects, and technologies related to online reading, written between 2007-2008

 “Land of the Gaping Mouths” (creative non-fiction).
 What Wildness Is This: Women Write about the Southwest.
 Ed.
 Susan Wittig Albert.
 Austin, TX: U of Texas Press, 2007.
 Print.